RSPCA Shop Next Gen Education

-Creating outdoor space for pet ducks and geese
+Providing shelter and outdoor space for ducks and geese

 gosling grazing grass © RSPCA

-• Size - the outdoor area should be large enough to allow wet, muddy or barren areas to be sectioned off to recover and to minimise the risk of disease, while still allowing enough space for birds to roam on good pasture.
+• Size – the outdoor space should be large enough to allow wet, muddy or barren areas to be sectioned off to recover and minimise the risk of disease.
+Note that the birds will need a sizable area of good pasture to roam on while sections are out of bounds.

 • Grazing – geese are grazers and need a particularly good-sized grassy area.